New-Edge-Engineering/ansible-zabbix_server/README.md

 * Having ansible installed on your workstation.

 ## Design ##
 With Zabbix it is easy to change from one design to another, at least in theory.
 I am not going to cover the design here only the basics.
 Zabbix  has the following components:

-* Database (This playbook support postgresql and mysql(experimental) )
+* Database (This playbook support postgresql(tested) and mysql(experimental) )
 * Zabbix Server or Zabbix Proxy server
 * Zabbix Frontend (Apache2 and php)
 * Zabbix agent (Will be installed by default)